Methodology

 • Teachers who die whilst in service.

-Teacher entrant/leaver rate is calculated by dividing the number of qualified entrants/leavers by the number of qualified teachers in the year they joined/left service.
-Rate refers to per 1,000 teachers.
+Teacher entrant/leaver rate is calculated by dividing the number of qualified entrants/leavers by the number of qualified teachers in the year they joined/left service and expressed as a percentage.

 When looking at time series data for special schools please note that the census started recording PRU data separately from 2013 rather than as part of the centrally employed returns.
 Figures for 2013 onwards are included with special schools and figures for entrants in 2013 are higher as a result.